bfakos/confcons/README.md

 #>  0.80000000  0.75000000 -0.05000000  0.75000000  0.66666667 -0.08333333
 ```

-The model seems to be not superperfect, but it is more or less confident
+The model seems to be not super perfect, but it is more or less
-in the positive predictions (i.e. predicted presences), since
+confident in the positive predictions (i.e. predicted presences), since
 `CPP_train` is closer to 1 than to 0.
 Even if not absolutely confident,
 it is really consistent (i.e., `DCPP` is close to 0), so we might not
 afraid of transferability issues if used for spatial or temporal